George challenges Titans to seize moment as team honors past

 NASHVILLE, Tenn. — The Tennessee Titans are honoring their past by retiring the Nos.
 27 and 9 of Eddie George and the late Steve McNair.

-The franchise’s all-time leading rusher challenged the Titans to seize the moment Sunday against the Indianapolis Colts and establish themselves as an AFC power once again.
+George, the franchise’s career rushing leader challenged, the Titans to seize the moment Sunday against the Indianapolis Colts and establish themselves as an AFC power once again.

 “My message to them was take this game personal,” George said Thursday.
 “There are games where you take as business, then there are games you take as personal.
 For me, it was Baltimore.
 For me, it was Pittsburgh.
 It was Indianapolis and Jacksonville.
 It was those games that get your attention because they count twice but more importantly it was a shift of power.”